etosch/volunteer_matcher/README.md

 - If a volunteer provides an address and county preference, they won't be matched more than distance of `MAX_DURATION_SEC` seconds.
 - If a volunteer doesn't preference a county, but a voting location in that county is within our distance threshold, the volunteer won't be matched.
 - When running multiple dates at a time, we will preference matching volunteers at the same location as they have been before.
+- In open spots mode, we use (van_precinct_id, county, voting_location) as a voting location's unique key.
+Because voting location names aren't unique, we have a few duplicates (LDS churches).
+Before processing, any voting locations that end up with more than 2 open spots are printed out.
+Should stop the script and make the voting location names be unique before running again.

 ## Input files
 ### voting_locs.csv